2018 Leadership Conference Sessions

 GENERAL SESSION TWO | 3:15 P.M. – 4:15 P.M.

-A Guide to Listening: Highlander’s Methodologies for Social Change Allyn Steele, Highlander Research and Education Center
+A Guide to Dangerous Listening: Highlander’s Methodologies for Social Change Rev. Allyn Maxfield-Steele, Highlander Research and Education Center

 Since 1932, Highlander’s educational methods have prioritized the importance of listening carefully to those most affected by injustice.
 Highlander’s methods are grounded in the belief that those most impacted by a problem are the ones who should lead efforts to solve the problem.
 Central to this task is deep, dangerous listening.
 This interactive presentation will introduce you to Highlander’s educational work and philosophy.